MicrosoftDocs/win32/desktop-src/lwef/endpointdlp-dlpnotifyclosedocumentfile.md

 # DlpNotifyCloseDocumentFile function

-Provides the system with information about a document before the document close operation is initiated.
+Provides the system with information about a document before the document file close operation is initiated.

 ## Syntax